 - Acorns Core + Acorns Later.
 For $2, you can add access to a tax-deductible IRA plan.
 If you choose this plan, your investments automatically shift to align with your goals as you approach retirement.
 You can also set automatic recurring contributions.

 - Acorns Core + Acorns Later + Acorns Spend.
-For $3, you can have the benefits of the first two price tiers plus a branded checking account and debit card.
-Under this account, there is no overdraft or minimum balance fees.
+For a $3 monthly fee, you can have the benefits of the first two price tiers plus a branded checking account and debit card.
+Under this account, there is no overdraft fees or minimum account balance fees.
 You also get unlimited free or fee-reimbursed ATMs nationwide — with an investment account and a retirement account built in.
-Furthermore, you get to enjoy features like digital direct deposit, mobile check deposit and check sending, free bank-to-bank transfers, unlimited free or fee-reimbursed ATMs nationwide and more
+Furthermore, you get to enjoy features like digital direct deposit, mobile check deposits, and check sending, free bank-to-bank transfers, unlimited free or fee-reimbursed ATMs nationwide and more

 What is your favorite micro-investments app?
 Tell to us in the comments below!